martin-olivier/ZiAPI/docs/examples/LOGGER.md

 ## Tutorial

+This module is going to be a little special.
+It's going to have **two types**, it's going to be a post-processor **and** a pre-processor.
+We'll use diamond heritage for this!

-First, let's implement the `IPreProcessorModule` and the `IPostProcessorModule` interface We specify that it handle every requests by returning `true` to `ShouldPreProcess` and to `ShouldPostProcess` methods.
+Let's implement the `IPreProcessorModule` and the `IPostProcessorModule` interfaces.
+We want it to log every request, so we'll return `true` in `ShouldPreProcess` and `ShouldPostProcess`.
 We set the pre-processing priority to 0 so it is the first module called.
 We set the post-processing priority to 1 so it is also the last module called.
 ```cpp